MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 In this case the compiler can spot that you can't fuse the insides of the loop since they are reading and writing from the same memory, thus creating a kernel region under the loop.

-However, while you can do that, in this particular case, I woudn't recommend relying on the compiler too much, and would put an explicit kernel under the loop, since even changing the loading order from before the stores, to the middle, will split the kernel in 2 and potentially break it.
+However, while you can do that, in this particular case, I woudn't recommend relying on the compiler too much, and would put an explicit kernel under the loop, since even changing the loading order from before the stores, to the middle, will split the kernel in 2 and potentially break it right now.

 I had [one specific case](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb) when it was an issue when I tried to optimize a software sphere rasterizer, by adding an additional read to check if the atomic min is required I effectively made the compiler think that this part of the code needs to be split into parts and simply just broke the rendering.